Neil Harvey: Senior player and vice captaincy

 His other substantial scores were 108 (more than half the team total) and 53 in an innings loss to Queensland, 125 and 66 not out in a win over against South Australia and 115 in the return match against Queensland.
 In a selection trial, he led Harvey's XI to a seven-wicket win over Lindwall's XI, scoring 31 and 61 not out.

 The New Zealand tour was regarded as a test of Craig as a leader.
 Wicket-keeper Barry Jarman said that Craig "had to do it himself...I wasn't so dumb that I couldn't see the senior players didn't give him much support".
 The senior players resented his surprise selection as captain, but he gained favour by defying a management-imposed curfew, which was later scrapped.

 Harvey was unable to maintain his form from the Australian season after crossing the Tasman to face the New Zealanders.
 He scored 129 runs at 25.80, including an 84, as Australia won the third and final match to take the series 1–0.
 Outside the international matches, Harvey was productive, and he totalled 460 runs at 46.00 for the tour.

 Some players remained resentful of Craig's dubious elevation ahead of Harvey during the 1957–58 tour of South Africa but appreciated that he had not promoted himself and that he was fair and open to input from teammates.
 On the tour, Harvey broke a finger at catching practice and missed the early tour matches.
 After it healed, Harvey returned for a match against a South African XI, in a virtual dress rehearsal for the Tests.
 He scored 173 as the tourists crushed their hosts by an innings.

-However, he broke the same finger again and missed the First Test, ending a run of 48 consecutive Test matches.
+However, Harvey broke the same finger again and missed the First Test, ending a run of 48 consecutive Test matches.
 He returned for the remaining Tests and scored 68 in the Third Test to help to force a draw, after Australia had conceded a 221-run first innings lead, but apart from that he had a disappointing series, failing to pass 25 and finishing with 131 runs at 21.83.

 Despite the disagreement as to whether Craig was deserving of the captaincy, the team proceeded smoothly without infighting.
 Prior to the Fifth Test, Craig wanted to drop himself due to poor form, which would have made Harvey captain.
 Peter Burge, the third member of the selection panel and a Harvey supporter, was comfortable with this, but Harvey relinquished his opportunity to seize the leadership by ordering Burge to retain Craig.
 When the vote was formally taken, Harvey and Burge outvoted Craig, who was still offering to drop himself.

 The Tests aside, Harvey continued to score regularly in the other games, and ended with 759 first-class runs at 50.60, with two centuries and five fifties.
 The team under Craig and Harvey, labelled the worst to leave Australian shores, went home 3–0 victors in the five Test series.